 Finding a Retirement Community

-There are retirement community faculties located throughout the U.S., as well as other countries.
+There are retirement community facilities located throughout the U.S., as well as other countries.
 The following resources can help you find out what's available in where you currently live or in places where you are thinking about retiring.

 - BestGuide-RetirementCommunities offers an extensive list of communities divided by region.
-The Web site provides few details with each listing, but includes a link to the community's own Web site, if available.
+The Web site provides few details with each listing, but includes a link to the community's own website, if available.
 BestGuide can be a good starting point for both researching communities in a particular area and for a list of names to investigate.